mia-oww/stylegan-detector-api/README.md

  -Preparing web integration to enable real-time image authenticity classification

+Due to the heavy files being used to train the models for this API, not all parts will be documented.
+As of now, this repository will be updated manually.

 Original Project Background:

 The original StyleGAN Detector was designed to detect StyleGAN-generated images using co-occurrence matrices and a neural network classifier.
 The training and testing scripts were dependent on large datasets and a tightly coupled codebase, which limited scalability and maintainability.

+All credits for the original training scrips go to ksmolko.